Sorry, you need to enable JavaScript to visit this website.

 Youth employment measures

 In Denmark, several measures are set up in order to integrate young people into the labour market.
 Some of the measures are permanent, while others are temporary pilot projects or experimental schemes.
-Most measures are administered by municipal job centres, unemployment insurance funds (A-kasser), and municipal youth measures (kommunal ungeindsats), and mechanisms are based on early intervention with widespread use of mandatory activation.
+Most measures are administered by municipalities, in cooperation with unemployment insurance funds (A-kasser), and municipal youth measures (kommunal ungeindsats), and mechanisms are based on early intervention with widespread use of mandatory activation.

 Furthermore, for unskilled young unemployed persons, the focus is on improving their formal skills through vocational education, based on the fact that unskilled young people are at greatest risk of unemployment and unstable employment.